 Walk in the footsteps of our Founding Fathers as you explore and fish Valley Creek.
 This spring-fed creek flows through Valley Forge National Park - the location that George Washington chose to encamp the Continental Army in 1777-78.

 Valley Creek boasts a healthy population of wild brown trout, earning the distinction of a Pennsylvania Class A Wild Trout stream.
 The average fish here is small, but there are many of them.

 In the winter months, Valley Creek is a great stream for tight line nymph fishing.
 There are sporadic midge hatches on mild days.
 In the warmer months, dries and dry-dropper rigs do well.

-Valley Creek is the perfect place to develop tight-line nymphing skills:
+Valley Creek is perfect for refining your nymphing & dry-dropper skills:

 - Productive "off-season" fishing

 - Easy parking, access, and wading